Xanderxx46/Xanderxx46/README.md

 Sup, im Xander.
-I dont know how to code and prob wont do anything on Github but download stuff.
+I dont know how to code but im slowly learning.

 <!---
 Xanderxx69/Xanderxx69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.